ew84njit/Communimap-1/README.md

 The site has not launched yet, but when it does you can try out the web app for yourself [HERE](http://communimap.com) or just type in http://communimap.com.

 **NOTE:** there are still some changes to be made.
 This is a work in progress demo.
+* Delete marker button will be added soon
+* Edit event function will be added soon